• Skip to primary navigation

 Intolerance:

 This can make working with others seem impossible for students.
-For instance, if a member of their team makes a mistake during a group project, they get infuriated and frustrated, this can make a group and team activities hard.
+For instance, if a member of their team makes a mistake during a group project, they get infuriated and frustrated, and this can make group and team activities hard.

 Dullness: